IRS Tax Litigation Lawyer In Virginia

 - You or someone else associated with you is contacted by an IRS Special Agent

 Criminal cases usually begin with case referrals to the Criminal Investigations Division from auditors who see clear indicators of fraud.
 You still retain your rights as a taxpayer when under criminal investigation, and are strongly advised to contact a tax attorney if you are or believe you could be under criminal investigation.
 If contacted by an IRS Special Agent, you have the right to tell him/her that you are currently seeking legal counsel and will not answer their questions without your attorney present.
-The criminal investigation statistics are proof enough how necessary it is to have an experienced criminal tax litigation lawyer under these circumstances.
+The criminal investigation statistics are proof enough how necessary it is to have an experienced tax attorney in Northern Virginia under these circumstances.